 a blue-eyed soul man.
 In late 1959, he found a new direction when the swinging "Mack the Knife," a tune from Brecht

-'s Threepenny Opera musical, made number one.
-The song came from an album of pop standards, heralding his move toward light big band jazz, which was consolidated by the Top Ten success of "Beyond the Sea" in 1960.
+, made number one.
+The song came from an album of pop standards, heralding his move toward light big-band jazz, which was consolidated by the Top Ten success of "Beyond the Sea" in 1960.

 In the early '60s, Darin

-, then a couple of years away from fame as the leader of the Byrds
+, who was then a couple of years away from fame as the leader of the Byrds

 didn't make the expected retreat into Rat Pack land when his records stopped making the upper reaches of the charts in the mid-'60s.
 In 1965, there was a rather nice self-penned jangly folk-rocker, "When I Get Home," that become a British hit for the Searchers